-- a comprehensive understanding of the fundamental principles of the scientific discipline of pharmacology and how these fundamental principles can be applied to the understanding of drug actions in the various physiological systems of the body
+Gain a comprehensive understanding of the fundamental principles of the scientific discipline of pharmacology and how these fundamental principles can be applied to the understanding of drug actions in the various physiological systems of the body.

 For fees, please refer to the Medway School of Pharmacy website.

-In the National Student Survey 2016, 90% of Pharmacy and Pharmacology students at Kent were satisfied with the overall quality of their course.
+In the National Student Survey 2018, 87% of final-year Pharmacy students who completed the survey, were satisfied with the overall quality of their course.

 Teaching Excellence Framework

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.

 Please see the University of Kent's Statement of Findings for more information.